Guide To Rulemaking

 In response to a decades-long concern about regulatory activity, the federal government and many other states have adopted administrative procedure acts.
 The intent has been to improve public access to agency decision-making and to increase awareness of agency rules.

-The Maine Administrative Procedure Act (A.P.A.), 5 MRSA sec.
+The Maine Administrative Procedure Act (A.P.A.), 5 MRS sec.
 8001 through 11008, was adopted at the First Session of the 108th Legislature, with some amendments since.
 It applies uniform requirements to state agencies with rulemaking power, and sets minimum standards for agencies to follow in adopting and implementing rules.

 Very generally, the A.P.A. establishes a uniform, comprehensive set of procedures covering: